SymfonyCasts/symfony7/sfcasts/many-to-many-join.md

 That's *technically* it for ManyToMany!
-But next we're going to handle a more advanced, but still common, use case: adding data to the join table, like a date when the droid joined the starship.
+But next we're going to handle a more advanced, but still common, use case: adding data to the join table, like the date when the droid joined the starship.